Updated On : 29th January, 2016

 Make sure to apply this over oiled hair only.
 Partition your scalp using small sections and saturate your entire scalp with this mixture.
 This really helps to deal with dandruff and ginger helps stimulate hair follicles as well.
 If you have oily hair, vinegar will also help control the oil secretion.

-Now, coming to the second part of usage, using various products on the hair causes buildup.
+Now, coming to the second part of usage, using various products on the hair causes build-up.
 So, it is very important to clarify hair in regular intervals to make the hair bouncy and look clean.
-This infusion helps to clarify the hair as well.
+This infusion helps to clarify the hair and promotes hair growth as well.

 If you do not have dandruff and do not use excess of products, you can use this infusion once in every two weeks or a month depending on amount of conditioner and leave-in conditioner you use.
 Saturate your scalp first with this liquid and then apply it on the length of your hair.
 Keep it for 10 minutes and shampoo.